Characterizing Planar Tanglegram Layouts and Applications to Edge Insertion Problems: Introduction

 \begin{problem*}[\textbf{Tanglegram Single Edge Insertion}] Given a tanglegram $(T,S,\phi)$ and a planar subtanglegram $(T_I,S_{\phi(I)},\phi|_I)$ induced by $I=[n]\setminus \{i\}$ for $i\in [n]$, find a layout of $(T,S,\phi)$ that restricts to a planar layout of $(T_I,S_{\phi(I)},\phi|_I)$ and has the minimal number of crossings possible. \end{problem*}

-\begin{problem*}[\textbf{Tanglegram Multiple Edge Insertion}] Given a tanglegram $(T,S,\phi)$ and a planar subtanglegram $(T_I,S_{\phi(I)},\phi|_I)$ induced by $I\subset [n]$, find a layout of $(T,S,\phi)$ that restricts to a planar layout of $(T_I,S_{\phi(I)},\phi|_I)$ and has the minimal number of crossings possible. \end{problem*}
+\begin{problem*}[\textbf{Tanglegram Multiple Edge Insertion}] Given a tanglegram $(T,S,\phi)$ and a planar subtanglegram $(T_I,S_{\phi(I)},\phi|_I)$ induced by $I\subseteq [n]$, find a layout of $(T,S,\phi)$ that restricts to a planar layout of $(T_I,S_{\phi(I)},\phi|_I)$ and has the minimal number of crossings possible. \end{problem*}

 We will start by characterizing the planar layouts of a planar tanglegram.
-For planar tanglegrams $(T,S,\phi)$, we will define \textit{leaf-matched pairs} $(u,v)$ and an operation called a \textit{paired flip}.
+For a planar tanglegram $(T,S,\phi)$, we will define a \textit{leaf-matched pair} $(u,v)$ as a pair of internal vertices $u\in T$ and $v\in S$ whose descendant leaves are matched by $\phi$, and we will define an operation called a \textit{paired flip}.
 These pairs of internal vertices have the property that their descendant leaves are matched by $\phi$.
-By adding steps to the \algname{Untangle} algorithm by Lozano et. al. for drawing a planar layout of a planar tanglegram, we construct \algname{ModifiedUntangle} (Algorithm \ref{modifieduntangle}), which also identifies leaf-matched pairs and stores them in a set $L$, obtaining the following result.
+By adding steps to the \algname{Untangle} algorithm by Lozano et al. for drawing a planar layout of a planar tanglegram, we construct \algname{ModifiedUntangle} (Algorithm \ref{modifieduntangle}), which also identifies leaf-matched pairs and stores them in a set $L$, obtaining the following result.